btc-script-explorer/scantool/README.md

 #### Download

-#### Quick Start (Bitcoin Core)
+#### Quick Start (with Bitcoin Core)

+For this example, we assume we are running Bitcoin Core on a private network and that the node will make itself available at **192.168.1.99:9999** to connection from **192.168.1.77**.
+Obviously, the ip addresses, port numbers, username and password shown here must be replaced by the ones used in your specific setup. **Do not use the example values shown here.**

 1. The following Bitcoin Core settings are required.
-Obviously, the ip addresses, port numbers, username and password shown here must be replaced by the ones used in your specific setup.
-Do not use the example values shown here.

         txindex=1
         rpcbind=192.168.1.99:9999